TDGerve/silicH2O/docs/source/getting_started.rst

     * with the `next` and `previous` buttons
     * with the up and down arrow keyboard keys

-The `delete` button deletes the currently selected samples, where multi-selections are possible.
+The `delete` button deletes currently selected samples, where multi-selections are possible.

 tool selection
 **************